LionhardtFAF/MappingScripts/marker_and_unit_transformation/README.md

 ## Requirements

 You need the LUA interpreter.
 For Windows find the executable here: https://www.lua.org/download.html Under macOS you can use brew to install the interpreter: `$ brew intall lua`.
-Under Linux running aptitude you can execute `$ apt-get install lua5.3`.
+Under Linux running APT package manager you can execute `$ apt-get install lua5.3`.

 ## Usage